TulsiAk/pythonprojects/README.md

-This is a set of all the project going to be done in python
+This is a set of all the project going to be done in python including basic